Pixel Watch: History

+Background

-In July 2016, Google was reportedly developing two smartwatches, codenamed "Swordfish" and "Angelfish", which were powered by the Android Wear operating system and expected to be released under the Nexus brand name.
+In July 2016, Google was reportedly developing two smartwatches, codenamed "Swordfish" and "Angelfish", which were to be powered by the Android Wear operating system and expected to be released under the Nexus brand name.
 According to Business Insider, these watches were canceled ahead of the 2016 Made by Google launch event due to concerns from Google hardware chief Rick Osterloh that they did not sync well with the company's new Pixel devices; the smartwatches were eventually "salvaged" by LG and released as the LG Watch Style and LG Watch Sport in February 2017.
 Android Wear was rebranded as Wear OS in March 2018.
-In August, Wear OS director of engineering Miles Barr dispelled rumors that the company had plans to release a Pixel-branded smartwatch that year.
+In August, Wear OS director of engineering Miles Barr dispelled rumors that the company planned to release a Pixel-branded smartwatch that year.

 In January 2019, smartwatch manufacturer Fossil Group agreed to sell some of its intellectual property on smartwatch technology to Google for $40 million, as well as transfer a portion of its research and development team over.
 In November, Google announced that it would acquire smartwatch and fitness tracker maker Fitbit for $2.1 billion, which Osterloh stated would pave the way for Google-developed wearables.
 The acquisition was completed in January 2021 following a prolonged investigation by the U.S. Department of Justice, with Fitbit absorbed into Google's hardware division.
-Fitbit co-founder James Park was subsequently appointed as head of Google's wearables division.
+Fitbit co-founder James Park was subsequently appointed head of Google's wearables division.
 During the 2021 Google I/O keynote in May, Google announced Wear OS 3, a version of Wear OS co-developed with Samsung and Fitbit which incorporates elements of the former's Tizen operating system.

+At the May 2021 Google I/O keynote, Google introduced Wear OS 3, a major update co-developed with Samsung and Fitbit that combined Wear OS with elements from Samsung’s Tizen platform.[13][14][15]
+This laid the groundwork for future Google-branded smartwatches, starting with the Pixel Watch series.